Acknowledging SSHRC support

 This [output] draws on research supported by the Social Sciences and Humanities Research Council.

 [Researcher’s name or project name] is supported in part by funding from the Social Sciences and Humanities Research Council.

 Note: If multiple grants, funding agencies and partners have supported the research project, list all sources of funding and support.

-We encourage you to use the SSHRC signature and/or logo and the Government of Canada identifier in communications products related to your SSHRC-funded project.
-The SSHRC signature and logo must always be accompanied by one of the acknowledgement messages.
+We encourage you to use the SSHRC signature and Canada wordmark in communications products related to your SSHRC-funded project.
+The SSHRC signature must always be accompanied by one of the acknowledgement messages.

 Refer to the Federal Identity Program Manual for instructions on how to use the signature.
-If space is limited and the signature will be difficult to read, use our logo.
-It is our organization’s unique visual identifier.
+If space is limited and the signature will be difficult to read, use the Canada wordmark only.

 Communicating the value and impacts of your research

 At SSHRC, we will make every effort to work with you and your institution to:

 - profile your research via the SSHRC website and other media outlets;

 - share social media posts about your research and research results; and